 According to the Fathers, man is not only flesh, nor only soul.
 He is a psychosomatic whole.
 In this way, it is understandable how a dead body cannot be considered a human being, just as a soul without a body cannot be considered a human being.

 Father Hierotheos Vlachos in his book “Life after death” (published 1994), page 54, writes: “Man is a psychosomatic being, which means that the soul doesn’t comprise the whole man, just as the body doesn’t comprise the whole man.”

 Of course the holy Fathers are in full accord on the above, as apparent in a multitude of their writings, samples of which we present herebelow:

 According to Saint Gregory Palamas: “..the verdict for spiritual death - to the actualization of which disobedience led us - according to the justice of the creator…” (Natural, Theological, Ethical and Practical Chapters, Migne , PG vol.150, p.1157-1160)

-Tatianus writes: “The one who was created in the image of God and was separated from that more powerful (Holy) Spirit, becomes a mortal.”
+Tatianus writes: “The one who was created according to the image of God and was separated from that ever powerful (Holy) Spirit, becomes a mortal.”
 (Tatianus to Hellenes, 7)

 Also according to Saint Irenaeus:

 “Separation from God is death” (Saint Irenaeus, Remonstration E’ XXVII)

 “Therefore, they –whomsoever they may be- who do not have whatever saves and leads into life, shall be called ‘flesh and blood’, because they are the ones who do not have the Spirit of God in them.
 Such people are referred to by the Lord as ‘dead’, as He had stated: “Let the dead bury their dead”, because they do not have the Spirit which vivifies man.”
 (Saint Irenaeus, Remonstration E’ XI, 1)